Libya travel guide

 There’s a high risk of civilians, including journalists, humanitarian and medical workers, being caught in indiscriminate gunfire or shelling, including air strikes, in all areas where there is fighting.

 There has been heavy conflict during 2016 and 2017 in several areas, including parts of Tripoli, Benghazi, Zawiyah, Sabratha, Dernah, and in central Libya at Barak al Shati, Sebha, As-Sidra and Jufra.
-Heavy fighting continues in residential areas of Benghazi city.
-This fighting includes pro-Government of National Accord (GNA) forces, troops under the control of General Heftar, as well as local militias, and also extremist groups such as the Benghazi Shura Revolutionaries Council, Ansar Al Sharia and affiliates of Daesh and Al Qaeda in the Islamic Maghreb (AQ-M).
-Derna (1300km east of Tripoli) is now under a state of siege by the Libyan National Army with all routes in and out closed, and civilians have been killed in air attacks on the city.
+These conflicts include pro-Government of National Accord (GNA) forces, troops under the control of General Heftar, local militias and also extremist groups such as Ansar Al Sharia and affiliates of Daesh and Al Qaeda in the Islamic Maghreb (AQ-M).
+Derna (1300km east of Tripoli) is under a state of siege by the Libyan National Army with all routes in and out closed, and civilians have been killed in air attacks on the city.

 Reports of violence, reprisal killings, looting and human rights abuses continue across the country.
 If you choose to travel to Libya against FCO advice, you should monitor the local security situation carefully.
 Political events may impact on the security situation.